Why has Japan become so popular as a travel destination?

 3. Modern Attractions and Technology

-Japan is a leader in cutting-edge technology, evident in cities like Tokyo with their its high-tech attractions, robot cafes, and advanced public transportation systems.
+Japan is a leader in cutting-edge technology, which is evident in cities like Tokyo with its high-tech attractions, robot cafes, and advanced public transportation systems.

 Unique urban experiences, such as Akihabara for anime and gaming fans, Harajuku for fashion, and Shibuya Crossing, capture the imagination of travelers.